Higher equations of motion at level 2 in Liouville CFT: Bulk HEM

 \subsubsection{Fusion estimates}

-We now turn to the fusion estimates, which are key to the factorisation of the residues as a product of primary field and Dotsenko-Fateev integral.
-For this, we need the radial decomposition of the free field: we write
+We now turn to the fusion estimates, which are key to the factorisation of the residues as a product of a primary field and a Dotsenko--Fateev integral.
+These type of estimates are not new, see e.g. \cite[Section 5.1]{KRV19_local}.